OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 # Validate and troubleshoot issues with your manifest

-You may want to validate your add-in's manifest file to ensure that it's correct and complete, or to identify issues that are causing the error "Your add-in manifest is not valid" when you attempt to sideload your add-in.
+You may want to validate your add-in's manifest file to ensure that it's correct and complete.
+Validation can also identify issues that are causing the error "Your add-in manifest is not valid" when you attempt to sideload your add-in.
 This article describes multiple ways to validate the manifest file and troubleshoot problems with your add-in.

 ## Validate your manifest with the Yeoman generator for Office Add-ins